The Tenants tab appears only if you have enabled multi-tenant mode.

 - Create a new tenant.

-- Customize the example policies (adding, removing, or modifying) and the security update version (applying newer versions).
+Customize the example policies (such as adding, removing, or modifying policies) and/or the security update version (such as applying newer versions).

 - Latest Security Update rules (Updates that have been applied to the template when created.
 This includes intrusion prevention rules provided by Trend Micro, change monitoring rules, security log monitoring rules)